RidiculousPower/module-cluster/README.md

 ## define_module_cluster_cascades_to_class ##

-To cause modules to be included or extended when this module is used to include or extend a class (and not a module):
+To cause modules to be included or extended when this module is used to include or extend in a class (and not a module):

 ```ruby
 module SomeModule